bttmusercontent/SimpleHtmlWork/README.md

 # Contributor(s).
 [Julian van Schijndel (JulianDev)](https://juliandev.nl) - Head developer and creator.<br>

-# Sponser me
+# Sponsor me

 *By sponsoring me, you will show that you love my work.
-Also, I wil get more motivated to work on open projects and maintain them*
+Also, I wil get more motivated to work on open projects and maintain them.*

 GitHub: https://github.com/sponsors/Julianvschijndel <br>
 PayPal: https://www.paypal.me/juliandevnl <br>